Faber-Castell Pitt Artist Pens Tutorial – Bible Art Journaling Challenge Week 20

 “All thy waves and thy billows are gone over me.
 David thought that every trouble in the world had met in him, but he exaggerated, for all the breaking waves of Jehovah have passed over none but the Lord Jesus; there are griefs to which he makes his children strangers for his love’s sake.
 Sorrow naturally states its case forcibly; the mercy is that the Lord after all hath not dealt with us according to our fears.
 Yet what a plight to be in!
 Atlantic rollers sweeping in ceaseless succession over one’s head, waterspouts coming nearer and nearer, and all the ocean in uproar around the weary swimmer; most of the heirs of heaven can realise the description, for they have experienced the like.
 This is a deep experience unknown to babes in grace, but common enough to such as do business on great waters of affliction: to such it is some comfort to remember that the waves and billows are the Lord’s, “thy waves and thy billows, “says David, they are all sent, and directed by him, and achieve his designs, and the child of God knowing this, is the more resigned.” – Charles H. Spurgeon

 The important thing to remember about the techniques I showed in my video, is that you MUST have a non-porous surface first.
-As I mentioned in the video, once you put that Matte Gel Medium or other medium on to your surface and let it dry, you end up with what is actually, a new surface to create on.
+As I mentioned in the video, once you put that page prep onto your surface and let it dry, you end up with what is actually, a new surface to create on.

 Tracing or sketching on your Bible pages